 Older than many Chinese disciplines, Qi Gong is extremely varied and wide-ranging.
 Basically, it is a moving meditative practice.
 Because of its age, many styles and schools exist.
-Qi Gong techniques are taught at Peaceful Spirit to clients on an individual basis, and as part of the Tai Ji instruction at Sunrise.
+Qi Gong techniques are taught at Peaceful Spirit to clients on an individual basis, and as part of the Tai Ji instruction at the NY Friends House.

 Tai Ji Classes